-The backhoe seat can be adjusted to facilitate clearing the prime mover.
-Before mounting the backhoe onto your prime mover move the seat into the first position by removing the bolts under the seat and moving it ahead (towards the backhoe).
-Reinstall the bolts.
-After installation onto the prime mover the seat may be moved back if clearance is not a factor.
+The backhoe seat can be adjusted to facilitate operator comfort and head clearance.
+There is a lever under the seat for sliding forward/backward, safety snap pins on the pedestal for positioning the seat up/down and also the pedestal can be moved forward on the console assembly.
+Before mounting the backhoe onto your loader/tractor move the seat forward and position it into the lowest position.
+After installation onto the tractor the seat may be moved back if clearance is not a factor.